 10-minute keto meals (low-carb, Whole30, Paleo, too!)

 There are plenty of keto, Whole30, Paleo, and low-carb dishes that not only fit the bill for a quick 10-minute meal but that work for adults and kids alike.

 Zoodles are a low-carb mainstay, and here they get a pretty delicious Asian spin that can work as a side or a main.
 If your zoodles have been zoodled already, this weeknight dinner comes together in seconds.
 Add a protein — shrimp! chicken! beef! — or additional vegetables — mushrooms! — for a heartier meal.

-This dish has a certain "ta-da" factor even though it’s lightning fast.
-Broiled salmon with a mild, spicy-sweet rub is a crowd-pleaser that pairs easily with any pre-cooked grain or a simple salad for a weeknight meal that feels anything but.
+This dish has a certain "ta-da" factor even though it’s lightning-fast.
+Twice-broiled salmon with a mild, spicy-sweet rub in Round 1 and a maple syrup glaze in Round 2 is a crowd-pleaser that pairs easily with any pre-cooked grain or a simple salad for a weeknight meal that feels anything but.

 The spices really make this dish — which is to say, this is for adventurous young palates only.
 Ali of Gimme Some Oven says pre-mixing the dry spices beforehand makes the recipe come together even more quickly.
 Serve with salad or some pre-cooked quinoa and voila, a low-carb adult dinner that lots of older kids will love, too.